andreblanke/webpush-java/README.md

 A Web Push library with minimal dependencies for Java 17 and above.
 Supports payloads and VAPID.

+> [!IMPORTANT]
+> This fork is no longer actively being maintained since I have switched to using [interaso/webpush](https://github.com/interaso/webpush) instead.
+The latter is backed by a company, better tested, and has no dependencies apart from the Kotlin standard library, so I would advise using it instead of webpush-java.

 ## Installation

 For Gradle, add the following dependency to `build.gradle`: